 - Walpurgus Night: celebrated across northern and central Europe on Saint Walpurga’s Eve to protect people from witchcraft by lighting bonfires on Saint Walpurga’s Eve to ward of evil spirits and witches.

-- Belatane is the Gaelic festival held on 1st May to bless and protect cattle, crops and people, and to encourage growth.
+- Beltane is the Gaelic festival held on 1st May to bless and protect cattle, crops and people, and to encourage growth.
 It involved bonfires, properties decorated with May flowers and the creation of a May Bush decorated with flowers, ribbons, bright shells and rushlights.

 - Crowning of Mary: Since the 18th century, many Roman Catholics have observed May Day by devotions to the Virgin Mary with her statues often crowned with flowers.
+This seems to be a Christian adoption off the much earlier tradition of the May Queen which itself may derive form Floralia (above).

 - May Fairs have been held across Europe since time immemorial, often involving the crowning of a flower bedecked May Queen (the human replica of Flora), usually a young maiden and so perhaps a reflection of the birth of summer.